Champlin Pool to operate 'closer to normal' this summer

 An opening date for the pool has not been decided, city spokesperson Derrick Silas said later Tuesday, though the pool typically opens around Memorial Day.

-In May 2020, the park board recommended the pool and two splash pads not be opened because of staffing and cleaning precautions related to COVID, as well as exorbitant maintenance efforts to keep the area clean and safe.
+In May 2020, the park board recommended the pool and two splash pads not be opened because of exorbitant, sometimes impractical maintenance and staffing efforts to keep the area clean and safe in a time of low hiring.

 A week later, city commissioners then voted to allow City Manager Jerald Gilbert to instead safely open the facilities, and the pool opened in June 2020 with limited hours Tuesday to Saturday.